elythh/notes/src/site/notes/Android/Discord.md

 > Discord is a voice, video, and text chat app that's used by tens of millions of people ages 13+ to talk and hang out with their communities and friends.

 > [!question]- Why would I use a modified Discord client on Android ?
-> You might have heard of [BetterDiscord](https://betterdiscord.app/)already.
-If note, BetterDiscord is a client mod that allows you to extend the functionality of the default Discord app by adding community made plugins and themes.
+> You might have heard of [BetterDiscord](https://betterdiscord.app/) already.
+If not, BetterDiscord is a client mod that allows you to extend the functionality of the default Discord app by adding community made plugins and themes.

 ## Vendetta
 > [!question]- What is Vendetta ?